This article does not constitute financial advice. You should speak to a qualified financial adviser to determine the best solution for your ADU.

 Important Considerations

-When planning to finance an ADU, there are several critical factors to keep in mind.
-First, consider how an ADU will impact your property’s overall value.
+Make sure to consider how it will impact your property’s overall value.
 While ADUs can increase property value, it’s essential to ensure that the construction cost aligns with the potential return on investment.

-Next, thoroughly research local zoning laws and permitting requirements, including any new laws that may have been introduced.
+Next, thoroughly research local zoning laws and permitting requirements, including any new laws that may have been introduced – a professional will be able to guide you in this area.

 Additionally, factor in the total cost of construction, which can range from $100,000 to $250,000 or more, depending on the size and complexity of the unit.
 There are ways to keep the cost down, which you can learn about here.